By Sam Ashurst

 Shot on a DSLR, edited on Adobe Premiere, and with a production schedule of just 15 days, The Battery is a perfect example of the kind of slow-burn emotion-led storytelling that can have a real impact on audiences, using DIY techniques that would be frowned upon by a studio.

-A major festival hit, with audience awards aplenty, The Battery is now available on Arrow’s limited edition After Midnight Blu-ray, and it’s definitely worth a watch, especially if you’re as much a fan of Days Of Heaven as you are of Day Of The Dead.
+A major festival hit, with audience awards aplenty, The Battery was available on Arrow’s limited edition After Midnight Blu-ray, and it’s definitely worth a watch, especially if you’re as much a fan of Days Of Heaven as you are of Day Of The Dead.

 Also released in 2012, Resolution is another DIY movie by the makers of The Endless, a film that takes place in the same universe as the low-budget original.

 Shot in just 17 days, this is a DIY movie that plays with the tropes DIY movies, with co-directors Justin Benson Aaron and Scott Moorhead using meta techniques to craft the film’s idiosyncratic atmosphere.

 Benson produced and wrote the movie, and Moorhead shot and edited it (alongside Benson), with their collaboration creating a style that has continued throughout their career – all the way up to 2019’s mind-bending Synchronic, starring Anthony Mackie and Jamie Dornan.

 Theirs is yet another success story that proves the hard work of DIY filmmaking can significantly pay off.

 A truly singular vision, Eraserhead was written, directed, produced, and edited by David Lynch – who also contributed some ambient soundscapes to the score / sound mix.
 It’s essentially the greatest student movie ever made – originating during Lynch’s time at American Film Institute’s Center for Advanced Film Studies, shot using locations and equipment provided by the school.